…Meet the Maker

 Back then we didn't have the internet to sell, therefore it was a lot of trade shows, party plan and markets.
 I recall days upon days of hand-painting, glazing, packing kilns and I really loved this dedicated, purposeful and creative process of seeing clay transform into a beautiful functional vessel for people to enjoy.

-As life's commitments changed, I moved to the Northern Beaches of Sydney and went on to work for the next 15 years in corporate administration and marketing support roles, however my heart always longed for clay and the dream of creating my own ceramic studio one day.
+As life's commitments changed, I moved to the Northern Beaches of Sydney and went on to work for the next 15 years in corporate administration, sales and marketing roles, and kept my ceramics as a casual hobby on the side, however my heart always longed for more clay and the dream of creating my own ceramic studio one day.

-It wasn't until an auto-immune disease and unfortunate cancer diagnosis not long after the birth of my first daughter and just before my 30th birthday, that I decided to drastically shift my view of what true health meant to me and embrace a slower more enriched holistic lifestyle.
+It wasn't until an auto-immune disease and unfortunate cancer diagnosis after the birth of my first child at just 30 years of age, that I decided to drastically shift my view of what true health meant to me and embrace a slower more enriched holistic lifestyle.
 This sparked a deeper love and appreciation again for ceramics, hence another big life moment where clay became a healing aid to me.

 Today I call The Gap Brisbane my home, where I live with my husband, 2 daughters and our Sheltie.
 I am healthier than I've ever been before, and I am passionate about proven functional health options and the freedom to choose our own path to wellness by having access to affordable complementary healthcare when needed.
 Seeing for myself and from others that it can truly support, prevent and alleviate much of our chronic illness in our apparent “healthcare” system.